TheMofaDe/DotNetHelper.Database/README.md

 + Can dynamically build your sql statement from any *(Generic,Anonymous,Dynamic)* object but also support you providing one as well
 + Can  *(Insert,Update,Upsert,Delete)* any *(Generic,Anonymous,Dynamic)* object into database
 + Support Any **DbConnection** & work with **DbFactory**
-+ Support auto-serializing & deserializing columns that is as stored as CSV,JSON, & XML in the database
++ Support auto-serializing & deserializing columns that is stored as CSV,JSON, & XML in the database
   + You implement the serialization so we don't have to depend on libraries like newtonsoft.json
 + Map List To **DataTable**
 + Map **DataTable** To List